Get your home internet G’d up.

 Is 5G Home Internet available in my area?

-The easiest way to see if 5G home internet is available in your area is to enter your address on a participating provider’s website.
+The easiest way to see if 5G home internet is available in your area is to enter your address on a provider’s website.
 This will tell you whether you're in a coverage area, and if the network has enough capacity in the area.

 Telstra, for example, will only sell a select number of 5G internet plans per postcode, to avoid congestion.